-5 VALIDATION OPINION
+4 VALIDATION OPINION

-Bureau Veritas Certification has performed a validation of the project Estelar CDM project in Brazil.
+Bureau Veritas Certification has performed a validation of the Estelar CDM Project in Brazil.
 The validation was performed on the basis of UNFCCC criteria and host country criteria and also on the criteria given to provide for consistent project operations, monitoring and reporting.

-The validation consisted of the following three phases: i) a desk review of the project design and the baseline and monitoring plan (30/09 and 01/10/2008); ii) follow-up interviews with project stakeholders (02/10/2008); iii) the resolution of outstanding issues and the issuance of the final validation report and opinion (27/02/2009).
-PDD was revised, originating version 4 (26/02/2009).
+The validation consisted of the following three phases: i) a desk review of the project design and the baseline and monitoring plan; ii) follow-up interviews with project stakeholders; iii) the resolution of outstanding issues and the issuance of the final validation report and opinion.

-The Annex A of attachment B of Simplified modalities and procedures for small-scale CDM project activities establishes that the project participants shall provide an explanation to show that the Project activity would not have occurred anyway due to at least one of the following barriers:
+Project participants used the Attachment A of Appendix B of Simplified modalities and procedures for small-scale CDM project activities that establishes that the project participants shall provide an explanation to show that the Project activity would not have occurred anyway due to at least one of the following barriers: